ta-data-bcn/Project-Week-1-Build-Your-Own-Game/Kick-Off.md

 You will also present your game to the class.

 ## Games
-You must come to an agreement with your colleagues so that each of you develops one of the following games:
+You must come to an agreement with your colleagues so that only two of you develops one of the following games:

 * [Strong Random Password Generator](https://strongpasswordgenerator.com/)
 * [Guess The Number](https://www.funbrain.com/games/guess-the-number)